curiosity-feed/Recipe_Application_AdobeXD/README.md

 # Build Mobile Application MockUps in AdobeXD
-Deep Dive into Adobe XD | Build and Prototype a Mobile Application MockUp (<Link-to-course>)
+Deep Dive into Adobe XD | Build and Prototype a Mobile Application MockUp (https://www.skillshare.com/user/curiosity-feed)

+Sign Up on SkillShare using : https://skl.sh/3q4lYmt and get access to this course and many others!

 ![recipe](https://user-images.githubusercontent.com/78716992/107196896-38868a00-6a19-11eb-8ce3-7bdeda677aef.gif)